Contempt of Court

 What is Contempt?

-Any willful disobedience to, or disregard of, a court order or any misconduct in the presence of a court; action that interferes with a judge’s ability to administer justice or that insults the dignity of the court; punishable by fine or imprisonment or both.
-There are both civil and criminal contempts; the distinction is often unclear.
+Any willful disobedience to, or disregard of, a court order or any misconduct in the presence of a court; an action that interferes with a judge’s ability to administer justice or that insults the dignity of the court; punishable by fine or imprisonment or both.
+There is both civil and criminal contempt; the distinction is often unclear.

 If someone has violated a Court Order such as failing to pay child support or refusing parenting time under a Parenting Plan, then a Petition for Contempt is filed with the Court and served upon the party violating the Order.